sumanjs/suman/examples/12-using-suman-with-babel.md

 5. As library authors, maintaining Suman to be compatible with future versions of node (aka, Babel features), is difficult and we simply cannot guarantee smooth sailing, in the same way we can with current versions of Node.
 6. Let's face it, how many times have you accidentally edited the transpiled file instead of the src file, or tried to run the src file instead of the transpiled file?
 Yeah, me too.
 (Webstorm does have a nice feature to help prevent this, see "Webstorm: mark as excluded")

 *Here is a description of how async/await can be achieved via generators:
+<a href="https://www.promisejs.org/generators/"> (Promises + Generators) = async/await </a>

 ## Now, if you really want to run your Suman tests through Babel, even if it's just for experimentation, Suman supports this as a primary feature: